Q: What kinds of organizations benefit from The Power of Goodwill and your Employee Morale Snapshot?

 Q: How do I know whether or not my employees are currently ambassadors for my organization?

 That’s what makes the Employee Morale Snapshot so valuable.
-You’d be amazed at the things employees tell Janet…and although she passes much of what she hears along to the leader in her report, she never discloses who says what.
+You’ll be amazed at the things employees tell Janet…and although she passes much of what she hears along to the leader in her report, she never discloses who says what.
 Never.

 Q: Why do you say that the customer isn’t number one?